 On March 13, 1933, Donald Gaskins was born in Florence County, South Carolina.
 At a young age, Gaskins was teased and given the nickname “Pee Wee” as a result of his small body frame.
 Violence and ridicule followed him from his home where his stepfather beat him to his school where he fought with the other kids daily.
-This would ultimately lead to him becoming the most prolific serial killer in South Carolina.
+This would ultimately lead him to become the most prolific serial killers in South Carolina.

 At age 11, Gaskins quit school and began working on cars at a local garage.
 While working there, he met two boys, Danny and Marsh.
 They were all around the same age and out of school, so they teamed up and called themselves “The Trouble Trio.”
 The trio burglarized homes, picked up prostitutes, and even sometimes raped little boys.
 They would threaten the little boys so they wouldn’t go to the police.

 Eventually the trio broke up after they were caught for gang-raping Marsh’s little sister.
 For punishment, the parents beat the boys until they bled.
 Danny and Marsh left the area shortly after that.
 Gaskins continued to burglarize homes alone.
 In 1946, a girl who knew Gaskins interrupted him while he was burglarizing her home.
 She struck him with an ax.
 He managed to get it away from her, struck her in the head and arm with it before fleeing the scene.
 Luckily, the girl survived the attack.
 Gaskins was arrested and convicted for assault with a deadly weapon and intent to kill.
 During the court proceedings, it was the first time he had heard his real name spoken in his whole life.
 He was sent to the South Carolina Industrial School for Boys until he turned 18.